What do you do when you love to swim more than anything else in the world?

 Have you ever wondered what goes on in the mind of someone who is completely disconnected from reality?
 Is it really possible to live a “normal” life after being diagnosed with a mental illness?

-As a schizophrenia recovery expert, I’ve spent years educating others about mental illness.
-For 20 years, I published SZ Magazine, dedicating my life to helping others with schizophrenia who struggled to recover from an illness they thought they could never come back from.
+My name is Bill MacPhee.
+As a recovery expert, I’ve spent years educating others about mental illness.
+For 20 years I published SZ Magazine, dedicating my life to helping others with schizophrenia who struggled to recover from an illness they thought they could never come back from.

-I travelled throughout North America to share my story so family members, mental health professionals, and people with mental illness could see for themselves that living a full, rewarding, happy life was still possible after a diagnosis.
+I travelled throughout North America to share my story so family members, mental health professionals, and people with mental illness could see for themselves that living a full, rewarding, happy life is possible after a diagnosis.